 In sub- sections 3.1 to 3.3 described to design a FLC with fixed scaling factors of input and output variables.
 The FLC-FSF provides good performances at rating operating conditions and for load rejection.
 We proposed FLC-TOSF where the output factor is tuned in on-line to improve the performance of FLC-FSF in terms of the convergence of actual speed to the reference speed.
-In the proposed control system, the tuning of output factor does not depend on any mathematical model.
-The tuning of output factor is changed according to the normalized output of FLC-FSF.
-Let $K{it}$ is the modified scaling factor and its can be expressed by the following equation.
+In the proposed control system, the tuning of output factor

-$$K{it} = K_i + (1-h)$$

-(14)

-According to equation (14), the scaling factor $K{it}$ is used instead of $K_i$ in Fig. 3.
+$K{it} = K_i + (1-h)$ (14) According to equation (14), the scaling factor $K{it}$ is used instead of $K_i$ in Fig. 3.